Crystallographic ordering of Al and Sn in {\alpha}-Ti

 In Ti--3.5Al and Ti--5.3Al, both the IWQ and aged conditions gave no indication of \textalpha{}$_2$ Ti$_3$Al formation, with a model describing the grain boundaries sufficient for fitting in each case.
-In the Ti--7Al material, the small peak at approximately \SI{4e-2}{\per\angstrom} was modelled as a population of \textalpha{}$_2$ Ti$_3$Al nuclei, of mean diameter \SI{3.2}{\nano\metre} and with 0.4\% volume fraction.
+In the Ti--7Al material, the small peak at approximately \SI{4e-2}{\per\angstrom} was modelled as a population of equiaxed \textalpha{}$_2$ Ti$_3$Al nuclei, of mean diameter \SI{3.2}{\nano\metre} and with 0.4\% volume fraction.
 This may indicate that the quenching in this alloy was insufficient to suppress this early stage of the phase separation process.
-Upon ageing, the peak shifted to higher particle sizes and a volume fraction of 8.0\% of particles with mean diameter \SI{25}{\nano\metre} was obtained through fitting spheroids of aspect ratio 2.4.
+Upon ageing, the peak shifted to lower $Q$ and a volume fraction of 8.0\% of particles with mean diameter \SI{25}{\nano\metre} was obtained through fitting spheroids of aspect ratio 2.4.

-Similarly, in the Ti--7Sn and Ti--12Sn materials, both IWQ and aged conditions showed no signal from a precipitate phase.
-The Ti--17Sn alloy was also found to have no second phase in the IWQ condition, but a clear peak had developed for the aged specimen.
-This was ascribed to the \textalpha{}$_2$ Ti$_3$Sn phase identified in TEM diffraction and imaging.
-This produced a fit for a volume fraction of 0.2\%, and a particle diameter of \SI{13.7}{\nano\metre}.
+Similarly, in Ti--7Sn and Ti--12Sn, both IWQ and aged conditions showed no indication of precipitation.
+Ti--17Sn was also found to have no second phase in the IWQ condition, but a clear peak had developed for the aged specimen, assumed to be the \textalpha{}$_2$ Ti$_3$Sn phase identified in TEM.
+This was fitted to give a volume fraction of 0.2\%, and a particle diameter of \SI{13.7}{\nano\metre}.

-Tensile testing of the twelve materials in this study was performed to obtain their 0.2\% proof stresses, $\sigma_{\mathrm{0.2}}$, and strains at failure, $\epsilon_{\mathrm{f}}$.
-The Hall--Petch relation was used to distinguish the effects of solute content, ageing state and grain size: